edwinspire/mount-js/README.md

-MOUNT JS
+MOUNTJS
 ===================

-**MountJS** permite montar recursos de red usando varios protocolos, por ejemplo FTP, SSH, WebDav, SMB.
-Usa [GIO](https://developer.gnome.org/gio/stable/) en Linux para hacer su trabajo.
-En entornos Windows funciona parcialmente.
+**MountJS** allows to mount network resources using several protocols, for example FTP, SSH, WebDav, SMB.
+Use GIO on Linux to do its job.
+In Windows environments it works partially.

 > **Note:**
 > MountJS can be used as a NodeJS module or independently from the command line.